-We hope that this year’s festival will encourage musicians and audiences in India to discover the rich musical world of art song, and provide a platform for performers to showcase their talents.
+We hope that this year's festival will encourage musicians and audiences in India to discover the rich musical world of art song, and provide a platform for performers to showcase their talents.
 We also want to support composers in the writing of new art songs, and invite submissions to the festival for recording projects.
-We are delighted to welcome our judges, Jennifer Hamilton, Karl Lutchmayer and Patricia Rozario, and our composition workshop leader Chris Caine, all extremely experienced performers and educators who will work with selected young musicians and help them develop their crafts.
+We are delighted to welcome our judges, Jennifer Hamilton, Karl Lutchmayer and Patricia Rozario OBE, and our composition workshop leader Dr James Bunch, all extremely experienced performers and educators who will work with selected young musicians and help them develop their crafts.

-All of our events will be live-streamed online and free to attend.
-We look forward to welcoming you online in July,
+All of our events will be free to attend at KM Music Conservatory and will also be live-streamed online.
+We look forward to welcoming you in July.

 Art Song Festival Director

 'Wo die Berge so blau' from An die ferne Geliebte